mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/flirt.rst

 .. _fsl_flirt_inputs:

-.. list-table:: Available Keys in the flirt control JSON file.
-Input and output files doe not need specified here.
+.. list-table:: Available Keys for the flirt_params in the flirt control JSON file.
+Input and output files do not need specified here.
    :widths: 30 15 15 40
    :header-rows: 1